-3. The next victim is the actual victim.
-It is disturbing to note that the victim, though is a primarily affected person in terms of loss of life, limb, property, honor, dignity etc., he is relegated to secondary position though he is primarily affected.
+3. The next victims are the actual victim and his dependents.
+It is disturbing to note that the victim, though is a primarily affected person in terms of loss of life, limb, property, honour, dignity etc., he is relegated to secondary position though he is primarily affected.
 He has got no say or very little say in the investigation process and criminal trials.
 Generally the criminal trials are being conducted by the Prosecution.
-During investigation he does not have any voice and he is at the mercy of investigating officer.
-During trial also, the victim is at the mercy of public prosecutor.
+During investigation he does not have any voice and he is at the mercy of Investigating Officer.
+During trial also, the victim is at the mercy of Public Prosecutor.
 State conducts the trial.
-So, he has got very little voice.
+So, the victim has got very little voice.
 Of course, nowadays, the law is amended, so as to enable the victim to file appeal.
-What is the use of filing the appeal by the victim, since the trial is already conducted by the third parties.
-At the most we can say the unreasonable acquittals are permitted to be appealed against by the victim.
-But, if the material is not collected in accordance with law by the investigation agency or during trial, the victim will be definitely affected.
+What is the use of filing the appeal by the victim, since the trial would have been already conducted by the third parties.
+At the most we can say that the unreasonable acquittals are permitted to be appealed against by the victim.
+But, if the material is not collected in accordance with law by the investigation agency or during trial, the victim will definitely be affected.
 Simply speaking or generally speaking, the victim is a forgotten party in criminal justice system.
-Entire focus is on the offender, to protect his rights, his fundamental rights, human rights, fair trial, the protection from custodial harassment, faced by the accused etc. All problems of the accused are taken care of by the Society/State ignoring the plight of the victim and the resources are spent by the State to protect the accused.
-Of course, accused will have to be treated with dignity as he is deemed to be innocent till he is convicted; but the victim, more often, is left to himself/herself without there being any assistance from any quarters including the State.
+Entire focus is on the offender, to protect his rights, his fundamental rights, human rights, fair trial, the protection from custodial harassment, etc. faced by the accused.
+All the problems of the accused are taken care of by the Society/State ignoring the plight of the victim.

+resources are spent by the State to take care of the accused.
+Of course, accused will have to be treated with dignity as he is deemed to be innocent till he is convicted; but the victim, more often, is left to himself/herself without there being any assistance from any quarter including the State.
 Why should he be ignored?
 Ultimately, he is the person who is mainly affected.
 More often little or no assistance would be coming in his way.

 Take for example, a case of a murder.
 If the deceased is a sole bread earner, what should happen to the family?
 His entire family will be on streets.
 What should happen to the wife of the deceased? minor children of the deceased?
-On the contrary in our Society, accused is protected (if he is powerful).
-The people will back him and not the victim.
-If a person's limb is amputed in the crime or some grievous injuries are inflicted, he will have to suffer all through.
+On the contrary in our Society, accused is protected.
+(If he is powerful), the people will back him and not the victim.
+If a person's limb is amputed in the crime or some grievous injuries are inflicted, he and his dependents will have to suffer all through.

 Take an example of acid burns case.
 Generally the victims of acid burns are women.
-Looking to the present day conviction rate of about 15 to victims of acid burns get hardly 20%. the compensation.
-Generally the acid is thrown on the face of She may or may not know about the actual the victim.
-The victim's face will be disfigured permanently. culprit. may even be incapacitated.
-She/he Because of disfiguration of victim's face and other parts of her body, the marriage prospects of the victims of acid burns will be very The victim may not be able to get job also. remote.
-Nowadays, in a private sector, the appointments are made from among the candidates who are good looking and good In the present days of competition, the victims of speaking. such offences may not get any opportunity to earn their livelihood also.
+Looking to the present day conviction rate of about 15 to 20%, the victims of acid burns get hardly any compensation or meager compensation.
+Generally the acid is thrown on the face of the victim. may or may not know about the actual culprit.
+The victim's face will be disfigured permanently.
+She/he may even be Because of disfiguration of victim's face and incapacitated. other parts of her body, the marriage prospects of the victims of acid burns will be very remote.
+The victim may not be able to get job also.
+Nowadays, in private sector, the appointments are made from among the candidates who are good looking and good speaking.
+In the present days of competition, the victims of such offences may not get any opportunity to earn their livelihood also.
 Under such circumstances, the question to be asked as to what should happen to such victims?